sanagama/mssql-restapi/README.md

 > *TIP:* [Google Chrome](https://www.google.com/chrome/) with the [JSON Formatter](https://github.com/callumlocke/json-formatter) extension is a great way to play with REST APIs.

 - Launch your browser and navigate to <http://localhost:5000/api/mssql>
-- Click on the links in the JSON response to navigate databases, tables and column objects.
+- Click on the various links in the JSON response to navigate databases, tables and column objects in the SQL instance.

+> That's it, all done.
+Keep reading if you want to get the source code and walk through a more advanced example.

 ## Run locally with .NET Core